Tandem clustering with invariant coordinate selection: Introduction

-In the clustering framework, ICS can be compared to linear discriminant analysis (LDA) but in an unsupervised situation where the groups are unknown.
-When the groups are known, and assuming that the clusters have similar shape, it is possible to compute a within-group and a between-group scatter matrix, and LDA \citep[see][]{mardia1982multivariate} is nothing else than a joint diagonalization of these particular scatter matrices (which is equivalent to the joint diagonalization of the within-group and total covariance matrices).
-Keeping the analogy with LDA, when the groups are unknown, we can expect ICS to give interesting results when preprocessing data prior to clustering if we jointly diagonalize a scatter matrix close to the within-group covariance matrix and another scatter close to the total covariance matrix.
-Concerning the within-group matrix, in this paper we further consider local scatter matrices \citep{Hennig2009}, weighted pairwise scatter matrices \citep{caussinus1990interesting,tyler2009invariant}, and minimum covariance determinant \citep{rousseeuw1985multivariate} scatter matrices based on a small percentage of observations.
+In the context of clustering, ICS can be compared to linear discriminant analysis (LDA) but in an unsupervised situation where the groups are unknown.
+When the groups are known, and assuming similar cluster shapes, it becomes possible to compute within-group and between-group scatter matrices.
+LDA \citep[see][]{mardia1982multivariate} is essentially a joint diagonalization of these specific scatter matrices, equivalent to the joint diagonalization of within-group and total covariance matrices.
+Keeping the analogy with LDA, in situations where the groups are unknown, we anticipate ICS yielding valuable results when preprocessing data before clustering if we jointly diagonalize a scatter matrix close to the within-group covariance matrix and another scatter close to the total covariance matrix.
+Regarding the within-group matrix, this paper further explores local scatter matrices \citep{Hennig2009}, weighted pairwise scatter matrices \citep{caussinus1990interesting,tyler2009invariant}, and minimum covariance determinant \citep{rousseeuw1985multivariate} scatter matrices based on a small percentage of observations.
 Interestingly, \citet{kettenring2006practice} claims that cluster analysis and LDA are ``at the opposite ends of a spectrum''.
 While no information is available about the number or the types of clusters in clustering, the number of groups and their content is known in LDA.
-If we follow this idea, ICS is in the middle of the spectrum with some assumptions on the type of clusters (ideally with Gaussian distributions with different means and the same covariance matrices), but without information on the number of groups and on how the observations are distributed among the groups.
-As for LDA, some theoretical properties of ICS can be derived for mixtures of Gaussian distributions with different means and equal covariance matrices \citep[see][]{tyler2009invariant, archimbaud2018CSDA}, and we consider this particular model in a privileged manner throughout the paper.
-However, theoretical properties of ICS can also be derived for other types of mixtures \citep[see][]{archimbaud2018statistical}, and in practice, ICS can be useful beyond this particular framework, as we illustrate in artificial and empirical examples.
+Following this idea, ICS is positioned in the middle of the spectrum, making assumptions about the type of clusters (ideally Gaussian distributions with different means and the same covariance matrices), but lacking information about the number of groups and how the observations are distributed among the groups.
+Similar to LDA, some theoretical properties of ICS can be derived for mixtures of Gaussian distributions with different means and equal covariance matrices \citep[see][]{tyler2009invariant, archimbaud2018CSDA}, and we predominantly focus on this model throughout the paper.
+However, theoretical properties of ICS extend to other types of mixture types \citep[see][]{archimbaud2018statistical}, and in practice, ICS proves useful beyond this specific framework, as demonstrated in artificial and empirical examples.